dianedowling/flask-database-project/en/step_3.md

 --- task ---

-1. From the Python Anywhere dashboard, click on the “Web” link near the top right, and you’ll be taken to a page where you can create your website.
+1. From the PythonAnywhere dashboard, click on the “Web” link near the top right, and you’ll be taken to a page where you can create your website.
 Remember that free accounts can have just one website.
 2. Click on the “Add a new web app” button.
 This will open a configuration wizard that allows you to set up your site.

 + Accept the default (free) domain name